molecule-man/scrolex/README.md

 🚧 **Under Heavy Development** 🚧

-This project is currently in an early stage of development and is **NOT ready for production use**.
-Features may change rapidly, and bugs are likely.
-Please check back later for a stable release.
+This project is still under active development and may contain bugs or incomplete features.
+While it is functional and can be used, please be aware that certain aspects might change rapidly, and stability is not guaranteed.
+Use at your own discretion, and check back for updates as the app evolves.

 ---